 Breast implants are one of the most commonly performed surgeries and rarely cause serious complications.
-Still, what you do in the days leading up to your surgery can improve your chances for a successful recovery.
+Still, what you do in the days leading up to your breast surgery can improve your chances for a successful recovery.

-For starters, avoid sick people because after surgery your immune system will be preoccupied and you don’t want to overload it.
-Also, the night before your surgery you will be instructed to drink only clear liquids, and cease consumption of all foods and beverages after midnight.
-Long before the nerves really start to build up, weeks before your breast surgery is scheduled, there are a few other things you will want to avoid.
+For starters, avoid sick people because after breast augmentation surgery your immune system will be preoccupied and you don’t want to overload it.
+Also, the night before your breast surgery you will be instructed to drink only clear liquids, and cease consumption of all foods and beverages after midnight.
+Long before the nerves really start to build up, weeks before your breast implants surgery is scheduled, there are a few other things you will want to avoid.

-Doctors advise anyone who regularly smokes to stop completely or at least severely reduce your nicotine intake around 3 months before your surgery is scheduled.
+Doctors advise anyone who regularly smokes to stop completely or at least severely reduce your nicotine intake around 3 months before your breast surgery is scheduled.

-Since smoking impacts blood vessels and reduces blood circulation, you are more likely to experience complications during and after surgery.
+Since smoking impacts blood vessels and reduces blood circulation, you are more likely to experience complications during and after breast surgery.

 Blood thinners increase your risk for excessive bleeding during your breast augmentation procedure.

 For up 2 weeks before surgery you want to avoid all medications that cause your blood to thin.

 Aspirin is one the worst blood thinners, although ibuprofen, Advil, Aleve, and many other medications thin your blood as well.
 Check all of the medications you are taking with your doctor to be sure they are safe to take before your breast augmentation.

 For many, going out with your girlfriends the night before your breast surgery is non-negotiable.
 But you should be ordering a “mocktail.”

 Just keep in mind you want to stop drinking alcohol about 1-2 weeks prior to your breast augmentation.